tonsky/tonsky.github.io/_posts/2022-05-13-network-eval.md

 Because of that, I would love to see a Clojure Network Eval API that could be used to build editor integrations with minimal modifications and interoperable with all existing Clojure servers: JVM, CLJS, Babashka, nbbjs etc.

-My thoughts here are provided just as a starting point/idea dump, I would be happy to move the discussion/join it elsewhere!
+This is my starting point/idea dump.
+Join the discussion at [nREPL forum](https://github.com/nrepl/nrepl/discussions/275).